Thích Nhất Hạnh: During the Vietnam War

 While in the U.S., Nhất Hạnh visited Gethsemani Abbey to speak with the Trappist monk Thomas Merton.
 When the South Vietnamese regime threatened to block Nhất Hạnh's reentry to the country, Merton wrote an essay of solidarity, "Nhat Hanh is my Brother".
-In 1964, after the publication of his famous poem, "whoever is listening, be my witness: I cannot accept this war...", Nhất Hạnh was labeled an "antiwar poet" and denounced as a "pro-Communist propagandist" by the American press.
-In 1965 he had written Martin Luther King Jr. a letter titled "In Search of the Enemy of Man".
+Between June and October 1963, Nhất Hạnh conducted numerous interviews with newspapers and television networks to rally support for the peace movement.
+During this time, he also undertook a widely publicized five-day fast.
+Additionally, he translated reports of human rights violations from Vietnamese into English and compiled them into a document he presented to the United Nations.
+In 1964, after the publication of his poem "whoever is listening, be my witness: I cannot accept this war...", the American press called Nhất Hạnh an "antiwar poet" and a "pro-Communist propagandist".
+In 1965 he wrote Martin Luther King Jr. a letter titled "In Search of the Enemy of Man".
 During his 1966 stay in the U.S., Nhất Hạnh met King and urged him to publicly denounce the Vietnam War.
-In 1967, King gave the speech "Beyond Vietnam: A Time to Break Silence" at Riverside Church in New York City, his first to publicly question U.S. involvement in Vietnam.
+In 1967, due in large part to Nhất Hạnh, King gave the speech "Beyond Vietnam: A Time to Break Silence" at Riverside Church in New York City, his first to publicly question U.S. involvement in Vietnam.
 Later that year, King nominated Nhất Hạnh for the 1967 Nobel Peace Prize.
 In his nomination, King said, "I do not personally know of anyone more worthy of the Nobel Peace Prize than this gentle monk from Vietnam.
 His ideas for peace, if applied, would build a monument to ecumenism, to world brotherhood, to humanity".
-King also called Nhất Hạnh "an apostle of peace and non-violence".
-King had revealed the candidate he had chosen to nominate with a "strong request" to the prize committee, in sharp violation of Nobel traditions and protocol.
+King also called Nhất Hạnh "an apostle of peace and nonviolence".
+King named the candidate he had chosen to nominate with a "strong request" to the prize committee, in sharp violation of Nobel traditions and protocol.
 The committee did not make an award that year.